I bet you’re wondering how you can pitch journalists to ensure your startup gets in the headlines.

 Their beats describe what the journalists write about.

-Popular beats include: Arts & Entertainment, Lifestyle, Business, City and/or County Government, Police/Crime, and Schools.
+For example, popular beats at larger newspapers include: Arts and Entertainment, Lifestyle, Business, City and/or County Government, Police/Crime, and Schools.

 Most publications will list their writers/editors and their beat.